erikdao/erikdao.com/src/machine-learning/ml4d-linear-regression.md

 As a small note, you probably see that in the code above, when computing the gradient of $$\mathbf{W}$$, the equation is $$(\hat{\mathbf{y}} - \mathbf{y})\mathbf{X}$$, i.e., there is no transpose.
 This is because $$(\hat{\mathbf{y}} - \mathbf{y})$$ is a column vector, and in Jax (or numpy), it is the same as its transpose.

 Let's test our implementation by comparing the performance of our model with sklearn linear regression.
-To that end, we'll generate a synthetic regression dataset containing of 1000 samples, each has 5 features.
+To that end, we'll generate a synthetic regression dataset containing of $$100$$ samples, each has 5 features.
+To make it a bit more realistic, we add some noise to our data.
 We then train our model and sklearn model on this dataset, and compare their MSE loss on the test data.

 ```python
 # Create the dataset, and split into train/test